Feb 10. 2018

 - Probiotics – probiotics help to replace the good bacteria the antibiotic has just killed off.

 - Nystatin – Not the sugary liquid kind doctors normally prescribe but the powdered version.
 This is one of the oldest anti-fungals and seems to have very few side effects.
+My doctor that I trust told me to never miss this step if I find myself on an antibiotic.
+If your doctor has never heard of it or does not know how to prescribe it, Doug Kaufmann has this helpful form you can print and bring with you to the doctor.

 - Cutting out sugar and empty carbs as fungi feed on sugar and carbs.